hasura/graphql-data-specification/README.md

 The Query field of the GraphQL API contains:
 - For each model:
 	- A GraphQL field to select one model, a list of models or an aggregate property of the model
-- For each action:
+- For each command:
-	- A GraphQL field to invoke the action
+	- A GraphQL root field to invoke the command

 #### GraphQL field to select one model or a list of models